bryanlara11/CS125-MP/CS125-RhythmGame/README.md

    - Ensure the video files are in the correct location (`assets/vids/songX.mp4` where X is the song number)
    - Check if your system supports the video codec
    - Each song should have its corresponding video file (e.g., song1.mp4 for Song 1)
+   - If you experience dizziness, you can adjust the video transparency in the code
+   - Make sure you have the `pymediainfo` package installed for video playback

 4. **Font Issues**:
    - Make sure the font file is in the correct location (`assets/fonts/Grand9k Pixel.ttf`)